Louise Glück: Elected or invited posts

 In 1999, Glück, along with the poets Rita Dove and W. S. Merwin, was asked to serve as a special consultant to the Library of Congress for that institution's bicentennial.
 In this capacity, she helped the Library of Congress to determine programming to mark its 200th anniversary celebration.
 In 1999, she was also elected a Chancellor of the Academy of American Poets, a post she held until 2005.
 In 2003, she was appointed the judge of the Yale Series of Younger Poets, a position she held until 2010.
-The Yale Series is the oldest annual literary competition in the United States, and during her time as judge, she selected for publication works by the poets Peter Streckfus and Fady Joudah, among others.
+The Yale Series is the oldest annual literary competition in the United States, and during her time as judge, she selected for publication works by the poets Jay Hopler, Peter Streckfus, and Fady Joudah, among others.

-Glück has been a visiting faculty member at many institutions, including Stanford University, Boston University, the University of North Carolina, Greensboro, and the Iowa Writers Workshop.
+Glück was a visiting faculty member at many institutions, including Stanford University, Boston University, the University of North Carolina, Greensboro, and the Iowa Writers Workshop.